 Social Justice Sewing Academy Fundraiser - 2020

 SJSA is an amazing non-profit organization that runs group workshops for youth to involving social justice activism through the medium of textile arts.
 "Sew Like a Boss" is a quilt block I designed to go on a bag pattern.
 The story behind the block is about taking on challenges that you are afraid of.
-I used this design to print stickers which were sold through participating stores as a fundraiser with 100% of the profit going to SJSA.
+Stickers of this design were sold through participating stores as a fundraiser with 100% of the profit going to SJSA.
 The funds will be used to cover the costs of their Quilts of Remembrance programme - a project to make textile memorials for families who have lost a loved one to violence.
 They are intended to reflect the life of the person by creating a quilt using textiles donated by their families.

 Hello Friend Pillow Pattern - 2020